libor-m/scrimer/doc/components.rst

 --------------------------------------------
 File: ``scripts/fasta_fragments.py``

-Taken from [lastz]_.
+Taken from :ref:`lastz <software>`.
 Break sequences in fasta file to fragments, so some kind of short read aligner can be used for further processing.

-. .. automodule:: fasta_fragments
+.. automodule:: fasta_fragments

 General purpose tools
 =====================